GoogleCloudPlatform/service-extensions/callouts/python/README.md

   CalloutServer().run()
 ```

-Calling the server like this wont do much besides respond to health checks though, in order for the server to respond to requests we need to create a custom class extending `CalloutServer`.
+Calling the server like this wont do much besides respond to health checks, for the server to respond to callouts we create a custom class extending `CalloutServer`.

 Make a class extending `CalloutServer`.